 One of the differences between the Original Lite-Scoop and the Lite-Scoop 3 is that on the Lite-Scoop 3 the strap uses a combination of fabric/elastic and velcro so makes it better for very large or small speedlights as the strap is fully adjustable.
-Another difference, that is even more signifigant, is that the Original Lite-Scoop has an imbedded steel wire to keep its unique shape while the newest model, the Lite-Scoop 3, is molded from a single layer of foam that is 50% thicker than the Original Lite-Scoop.
-This makes it much more durable for the rigorous use of a busy professional on the run.
+All Lite-Scoop models are now molded from a single layer of foam that is 50% thicker than the previous models.
+This makes them much more durable for the rigorous use of a busy professional on the run.

-Both units are the almost the same size of almost 6 x 9 inches.
+Both units are the same size of 6 x 9 inches.

 Do you have your flash pointing up when you use the Lite-Scoop or do you have it pointed directly at the person?